StackStorm/puppet-st2/README.md

 - `st2::key_get` - Retrieves the value for a key from the datastore
 - `st2::key_load` - Loads a list of key/value pairs into the datastore
 - `st2::pack_install` - Installs a list of packs
+- `st2::pack_list` - Get a list of installed packs
 - `st2::pack_remove` - Removes a list of packs

 ### Task Usage